LSSTDESC/qp/docs/user_guide/quickstart.md

 ### Working with an Ensemble

-Now that you have created an `Ensemble`, you can get a sense of what's in it by using some useful attributes:
+Now that you have created an Ensemble, you can get a sense of what's in it by using some useful attributes:

-- {py:attr}`qp.Ensemble.npdf`: Number of distributions in the `Ensemble`
+- {py:attr}`qp.Ensemble.npdf`: Number of distributions in the Ensemble
 - {py:attr}`qp.Ensemble.shape`: Shape of the data, ($n_{pdf}$, $n_{vals}$)
 - {py:attr}`qp.Ensemble.metadata` : The metadata dictionary
 - {py:attr}`qp.Ensemble.objdata` : The data dictionary
 - {py:attr}`qp.Ensemble.ancil` : The ancillary data (only works if there is an ancillary data table)

-You can also use the available [`Ensemble` methods](methods.md).
-These allow you to manipulate your `Ensemble`, or get statistical information about your `Ensembles`.
+You can also use the available [Ensemble methods](methods.md).
+These allow you to manipulate your Ensemble, or get statistical information about your Ensembles.
 For example, here are some useful methods:

 - {py:meth}`qp.Ensemble.pdf`: Get the PDF values at specified $x$ values
 - {py:meth}`qp.Ensemble.cdf`: Get the CDF values at specified $x$ values
-- {py:meth}`qp.Ensemble.convert`: Convert the `Ensemble` to a different parameterization
+- {py:meth}`qp.Ensemble.convert`: Convert the Ensemble to a different parameterization

-### Writing an `Ensemble` to file
+### Writing an Ensemble to file

-To write an `Ensemble` to file, simply use the {py:meth}`qp.Ensemble.write_to` method.
+To write an Ensemble to file, simply use the {py:meth}`qp.Ensemble.write_to` method.
 The only required argument is the full path to the file you would like to write.
-For example, we can write out the `Ensemble` we created like so:
+For example, we can write out the Ensemble we created like so:

 ```{doctest}